 Furthermore, the fiscal contribution to the gas sector in 2020 was estimated to be some US$1.06 billion.

-Renewables for neutrality
+Renewables for neutrality in Argentina

 In terms of greenhouse gas (GHG) emissions, the alternative scenarios envisaged by Keesler, Díaz and Blanco would see the country achieve carbon neutrality by 2050, reducing emissions by approximately 370 million tonnes of carbon dioxide.
 This amount is similar to Argentina’s total current GHG emissions, the authors point out.